isene/RTFM/README.md

 Key    | Description
 -------|------------------------------------------------------------------
-/      | Enter search string in bottom window to highlight matching items and jump to the first match
+/      | Enter search string in bottom command bar to highlight matching items and jump to the first match
 \\	   | Remove search pattern
 n      | Jump to the next item matched by '/'
 N      | Jump to the previous item matched by '/'